Stubble trouble

 As the National Capital Region’s headcount of more than two crore continued to reel under unabated air pollution for the past many days, triggering serious health concerns among all sections of society, more in case of school-bound children, the demand for air purifiers has soared to the extent of supply in the market falling manifold short of requirement, apart from shooting up the consumer price of the cannisters.
 Early warning about the impending trouble with air quality began to be sounded even last year, when it was realised that the offending factor was particulate matter 2.5 in the air blowing across the capital from the agricultural fields of neighbouring Punjab and Haryana, where the farmers follow the practice of setting fire to the crop residue.

-READ ALSO Reign of Robots
+READ ALSO Quality of work and qualification

 In addition to the afflictions already bugging the diaspora, the ongoing act of farmers not heeding the order of the Government to discontinue burning of crop residue of wheat and rice, the people of the capital are battling with Acute Respiratory Infections as a result of unchecked stubble trouble.
 Utilising the stubble for producing bioethanol is on the cards, according to reports, raining hopes of better days.